 I have so much hope for the future!

 To make this idea of being passed modern, being in the beginnings of a wide-spread renaissance more understandable for everyone I feel obliged to speak of a phenomenon that since the fall of the Roman Empire has only happened once before: a vast cultural revival due to a vast discovery of precious, old knowledge.

-We are currently experiencing many positive changes which for the sake of good narrative can be categorized into simple terms: internet, discovery, sharing, networking, communication, globalization, et cetera.
 To strengthen the assertion of a “second vast revival” I will, in ambiguous ways, be answering these questions: What changes mark the beginning of the First Renaissance?
 How do these changes compare to our current situation in the 21st century?

 The ending of the Middle Ages and the beginning of the Renaissance together mark a blurry line, but it’s safe to say these two categories of time merge for roughly one- or two-hundred years.
 For understanding the differences between these times and ours it’s important to note some things here: People in the Early Middle Ages had no idea they were “being medieval.”
 Japan, a very educated society, had to learn she was “becoming modern.”
 And Petrarca, the voice of the Renaissance in 14th century Italy, spoke of a moving forward for the better because being medieval was similar to being barbaric.

 Today we are very much moving forward, away from barbarism and modernism.
 For some people it may not seem like it but really we’re on a planet revolving around in space and we can’t stop ourselves from moving forward.
 If you are alive and reading this then you are experiencing or are studying the beginnings of the age of the digital coin, the first days of the internet, and together we’re watching a generation of humans be born into a world where their parents are highly distracted by floods of information.